MaxEnger/RandomForest_SolarFields/README.md

 var bands = ["B2", "B8", "B11", "B12"];
 ```
 - Next, split the training data into two sets: Training & Validation
+- I found this ppt to be helpful in learning how to split my data.
+They walk through an example as well.
+Navigate [here](https://appliedsciences.nasa.gov/sites/default/files/2020-10/Part2Extent_Final.pdf)
 ```js
 //Split sample data for training and validation var sample = newfc.randomColumn();